hosealeonardo18/ankasa-backend/README.md

 # About The Project

-Tired with your daily life and need a quick vacation to another city and/or country?
-Worry not, Angkasa will help you find a flight ticket to any popular destination in the world.
+Tired with your daily life and need a quick vacation to another city and / or country?
+Worry not, Ankasa will help you find a flight ticket to any popular destination in the world.
 Start creating an account to buy you and your family a ticket to Bali, you can use a filter to get the cheapest and most comfortable flight there is to maximize your holiday plan.
 This project was done in a team.

 Ankasa-backend is a RESTful API backend for interfacing ankasa relational database and providing API for ankasa frontend.